-The counter at Smokin' Joe's BBQ has little changed since this photo in 2008
+The counter at Smokin' Joe's BBQ in 2017

 Smokin' Joe's Bar-B-Q opened in Olathe, Kansas in 1989.
-The original owner went on to open restaurants in Kansas City, Missouri and this location has been owned and operated by his brother, Matt Sander, until 2018.
+The original owner went on to open restaurants in Kansas City, Missouri and this location was owned and operated by his brother, Matt Sander, until 2018.
 New management took over Smokin' Joe's in the spring of 2018 and took over ownership for 2019.

 The daily lunch special at Smokin' Joe's Barbeque is good value: $10.00 including tax for a large BBQ sandwich, generous serving of well cooked crinkle cut French fries and soda.
 Or get the same deal on a 3 rib combo, but only on Mondays.
 Place your order with the friendly people at the counter and the food comes out fast.
 I've found the food a little less consistent at nights and weekends.